mikependon/RepoDB.NET/pages/features/bulkoperations/postgresql.md

 > WHERE NOT (S.QualiferField1 = T.Field1 AND T.QualifierField2 = T.Field2);
 ```

+{: .note }
-> Disclaimer: The generated statements are not exactly same as the one written above, but the concepts are identical.
+> Disclaimer: The actual generated statements are not exactly the same as the one written above, but the concepts are identical.

 #### For BinaryBulkMerge (OnConflictDoUpdate)